-Most ATMs accept most international debit cards, and this is the best way to get cash in Russia.
+Most ATMs accept international debit cards, and this is the best way to get cash in Russia.
 Many ATMs add on a fee if it isn't your bank, and some Russian banks add a second small fee.
 So it's wise to get as much cash as you think you'll need in one transaction.
-Remember to get your PIN number before leaving home and exercise the same caution at an ATM as you would at home.
+Remember to get your PIN before leaving home and exercise the same caution at an ATM as you would at home.

 03 of 04

 Traveler's checks are not widely accepted in Russia except at hotels and restaurants.
 If this is your preferred method of carrying cash, choose American Express checks, since most other types are not accepted across Russia.
 Traveler's checks were once de rigueur when traveling in a foreign country since they are safer than carrying lots of cash and don't have to be exchanged.
-When you spend one you get change in the country's local currency.
+When you spend one you get the change in the country's local currency.
 Some people still find traveler's checks the most convenient and safest way to carry money when they are out of the United States, but there is actually little reason to use traveler's checks since you can get money from any ATM in Russia.

 04 of 04